 China is such a large country; there may considerable variation in weather from one part of the country to the next.
 Some of China can be very hot in the summer months, so take the usual precautions of sun protection and drink plenty of water.
 Conversely, it can be very cold, particularly at night, so check the temperature and weather forecasts before you visit so you know what to take.

 SARS is a respiratory infection; Bird ‘Flu’ is a variation on the influenza virus.
 There hasn’t been a major SARS outbreak in China since 2003 and Bird ‘Flu’ hasn’t become the pandemic that so many governments feared.
 Take the normal precautions against infection that you would anywhere else – wash your hands before eating and when you get indoors.
 And, of course, check with your health care professional before you travel.

 I’m a huge fan of acupuncture – but that’s when I can see the needles coming out of sterile packs immediately before they are inserted in my body.
 I know it originated in China, but I’d say exactly the same thing at home – do not allow anyone to stick a needle in you unless you are absolutely certain that it is sterile.
+I trust this place in Brunswick, where I occasionally acupuncture myself, but the rest of the places, I stay wary.
 There isn’t an exceptionally high rate of HIV or hepatitis in China, but you never know, and besides, other things can be transmitted by dirty needles too.

 Take care and enjoy your trip.

 Holidays in China really can be amazing if you follow the above travel tips.
 To make the experience even more superb why not visit the Owners Direct website and browse through a large selection of accommodation options.
 There are so many available that you will surely find one that is perfect for your vacation.